neuronets/nobrainer/README.md

 ### Python interface

 Models can also be trained with nobrainer's Python interface.
+Trained models can be saved as `.pb` files in Python as well.
+These models can be used for prediction in other TensorFlow interfaces (JavaScript, C++, etc.).

 ```python
 import nobrainer